NymphSloan's Mighty Mite Baetis

 Overview

-A modern micro Baetis nymph with a slim, tapered body using thread or wire, a UV hotspot collar, and a tungsten bead.
-It's often tied on barbless jig hooks for Euro nymphing, and it excels in pressured water when fish are keyed in on tiny mayflies.
+Modern micro Baetis nymph developed in the 2000s with a slim, tapered body using thread or wire, a UV hotspot collar, and a tungsten bead.
+Often tied on barbless jig hooks for Euro nymphing, and it excels in pressured water when fish are keyed in on tiny mayflies.
+The UV resin-coated wingcase adds a realistic shine that can catch a trout's eye in clear water conditions.
+Most effective in sizes #18-22 to match small Baetis nymphs.

 Materials